01 – A new law comes into effect in California, prohibiting people from smoking in bars and restaurants.

 11 – Islamic extremists massacre over 400 people in an attack on two villages in the north-west of Algeria as part of an ongoing civil war that claims over 100,000 lives.

-03 – A low-flying United States Marine Corps EA-6B Prowler aircraft severs the cable holding a cable car in the Dolomites, causing the death of the 20 people inside.
+03 – A low-flying United States Marine Corps EA-6B Prowler aircraft severs the cable holding a cable car in the Dolomites (Italy) causing the death of the 20 people inside.
 The pilot is jailed in 1999 for conducting unauthorised manoeuvres.

 06 – Beach Boys guitarist Carl Wilson dies of lung cancer aged 51.
 Carl’s death leaves Brian Wilson the last surviving brother of the group.